LUMP SUM EXIT SCHEME - SHOULD I STAY OR SHOULD I GO NOW?

 May, 24 2021

-On the 19th May 2021, DEFRA released plans detailing how farmers wishing to retire from the agricultural sector may take their future BPS payments upfront.
-These plans are laid out in DEFRA’s consultation due to close at midnight on the 11th August 2021.
-The rules derived from this proposal will then be set out at the end of October 2021.
+On 19th May 2021, DEFRA released plans outlining how farmers who want to retire from the agricultural sector can take their future BPS payments upfront.
+These plans appear in DEFRA’s consultation, which closes at midnight on 11th August 2021.
+The rules that emerge from this proposal will be set out at the end of October 2021.

 Farmers will be eligible to opt for this scheme in 2022.
-Although the current consultation suggests participants must have been claiming BPS since 2015, exemptions may be given for those who have inherited or succeeded an agricultural tenancy more recently.
+Although the current consultation suggests participants must have claimed BPS since 2015, DEFRA may offer exemptions to individuals who have inherited or succeeded an agricultural tenancy more recently.

-DEFRA want the scheme to encourage new/younger applicants into the industry.
-Therefore, as part of taking the lump sum farmers will be required to surrender their entitlements and sell or rent out their land.
-Though they will be able to keep their dwelling and up to 5% of their agricultural land.
-Farmers who opt to rent out their land will be required by DEFRA to offer it on a minimum 5-year tenancy.
+DEFRA aims to use the scheme to encourage new and younger applicants into the industry.
+As part of taking the lump sum, farmers will need to surrender their entitlements and sell or rent out their land.
+They will still be able to keep their dwelling and up to 5% of their agricultural land.
+Farmers who choose to rent out their land will need to offer it on a minimum five-year tenancy, as required by DEFRA.

 Many young farmers will still lack the capital needed to gain a foothold in the market.
-For the lump exit scheme to give new entrants a chance, the land released must be prioritised towards this purpose.
+For the lump exit scheme to give new entrants a meaningful opportunity, the released land must be prioritised for this purpose.

-There may be inheritance tax implications for owners of farmland, and also restrictions for family partnerships and farming companies, where the proposal assumes all parties and directors retire with the principal farmer.
-It would obviously help the success of this scheme if some of the proposed rules are relaxed during the consultation.
+There may be inheritance tax implications for owners of farmland.
+Restrictions may also apply to family partnerships and farming companies, as the proposal assumes that all partners and directors retire alongside the principal farmer.
+It would clearly help the scheme’s success if DEFRA relaxes some of these rules during the consultation.

 If you wish to discuss further, please contact us.